cpichard/usdtweak/README.md

 ## Status

 There is no roadmap at the moment, as it is my side project and the development is slow and unpredictable, I can only work on it a few hours during the week-end.
-However the original idea was to improve usdview by adding edition capabilities, for artists, technical directors and users who don't necessarily know the USD ascii syntax or are not familiar with python.
-So the current goal driving the developments is providing the same functionalities as usdview but with edition capabilities.
+The original idea behind this project was to improve usdview by adding edition capabilities, for artists, technical directors and users who don't necessarily know the USD ascii syntax or are not familiar with python.
+So my current goal driving the developments is to provide at least the same functionalities as usdview and some ability to edit the stages and layers.

 As of today usdtweak allows